rwxrob/zet/README.md

 works').
 If you see an error, submit an issue.
 Don't submit a PR (since technically a PR is illegal under 'no derivatives' clause).

-> 🤬
-> People have started forking this repo and posting harassing issues and
-> PR requests.
-Let me be clear, making *any* public change to this repo,
-> fork or otherwise is illegal, period.
-It doesn't even have to be
-> harassment to fit the legal definition of 'derivative work'.
-Don't
-> risk it, even if you mean well or it's just 'a joke.'
-Doing so is not
-> only against GitHub policy and copyright law, but could also be
-> prosecuted as criminal harassment and liable depending on the changes.
->
-> Make no mistake, I will fucking sue your ass if you violate this legal
-> requirement even if I have to go on a fund-raising campaign to make it
-> happen.
-It takes me thousands of hours to produce this content and I
-> will not put up with your shit.
-Whatever your intention, to troll,
-> harass, or plagiarize, just know that if you do create any "derivative
-> work" getting sued will be the least of your problems.
-You've been
-> warned.

 Related:

 * [20210810144945](/20210810144945/) Niklas Luhmann, Father of Zettelkasten